open-telemetry/opentelemetry-specification/specification/api-metrics.md

 a point in time.
 Observer instruments are asynchronous, with the use of callbacks allowing the user to capture multiple values per collection interval.
-Observer instruments are not associated with a Context, meaning it is impossible to associate Observer instruments with Correlation Context.
+Observer instruments are not associated with a Context, by definition.
+This means, for example, it is not possible to associate Observer instrument events with Correlation or Span context.

 Observer instruments capture not only current values, but also effectively _which label sets are current_ at the moment of